-Last week we had a visit from Sal Bonavita.
-He came to our Coffee Roastery and shared how much he enjoyed our Africa Blend Coffee.
-We thought we would take a moment to pull back the curtain and showcase an interesting Ethiopian farm.
-This is a unique look into one Ethiopian farm where we source green coffee beans for our stunning Africa Blend Coffee.
-There are actually four green coffee beans that we hand roast and hand blend to create our Africa Blend.
-However, since the green coffee beans we source for our Africa Blend Coffee are usually kept a secret, we will only share information on one coffee farm.
+We decided to pull back the curtain on our Weaver's Africa Blend Coffee and showcase an interesting Ethiopia coffee farm.
+This is a unique look into coffee beans grown in Ethiopia, from a farm where we source green arabica coffee beans.
+There are actually four different arabica green coffee beans that we hand roast and hand blend to create our Africa Blend.
+However, since the arabica green coffee beans we source are usually kept top secret, we will only share information on one Ethiopia coffee farm.

-Ethiopian Yirgacheffe Natural Misty Valley coffee bean.
-Yirgacheffe (also spelled Yirgachefe, Yergacheffe, or Yerga Chefe) is a micro-region within the much larger region of Sidama (or Sidomo) in southern Ethiopia.
+Ethiopia Yirgacheffe Natural Misty Valley arabica green coffee bean.
+Ethiopia Yirgacheffe Coffee (also spelled Yirgachefe, Yergacheffe, or Yerga Chefe) is a micro-region within the much larger coffee region of Sidama (or Sidomo) in Southern Ethiopia.

 FACTOID: Ethiopia is widely considered the birthplace of coffee.
 The story goes that a shepherd noticed his goats were more active after consuming coffee berries.
-It is believed that the cultivation of the coffee plants began as early as the 12th century.
+It is believed that the cultivation of the Ethiopia coffee plant began as early as the 12th century.

-Ethiopian Yirgacheffe Natural Misty Valley coffee bean has long been prized for its delicate, tea-like aromatics and clean citrus flavor.
-This is a prime example of the fruitiness, complexity, and character of these Natural Yirgacheffe coffees.
-In the cup, the Ethiopian Yirgacheffe Natural Misty Valley coffee truly delivers.
-A perfumed floral aroma leads into a crisp and complex fruit basket flavor.
-The Ethiopian Yirgacheffe Natural Misty Valley coffee is subject to an incredible amount of care from start to finish.
+Ethiopia Yirgacheffe Coffee - The Natural Misty Valley coffee bean has long been prized for its delicate, tea like aromatics and clean citrus flavor.
+This is a prime example of the fruitiness, complexity, and character of this Natural Ethiopia Yirgacheffe coffee.
+In the cup, the Ethiopia Yirgacheffe Coffee - Natural Misty Valley coffee truly delivers with a perfumed floral aroma, which leads into a crisp, and complex, fruit basket flavor.
+The Ethiopia Yirgacheffe Coffee - Natural Misty Valley coffee is subject to an incredible amount of care from start to finish.